prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 // appending to a variable
 str.append(".")

-// printing the new value
+// printing the new number of characters print(str.count)
-print(str.count)

 // final variable print